BenjaminKobjolke/cline-tools/README.md

 2. Run `install.bat` to set up the Python environment and dependencies
 3. Run `run.bat` to access the tools menu
 4. Select the desired operation:
-   - Create a new rules file (outputs to output/clinerules)
+   - Create a new rules file (outputs to output/.clinerules)
    - Compare local and external rules
    - Update local rules from external file
    - Update external file from local rules
 5. For use with Cline VS Code plugin:
-   - Copy output/clinerules to your project
+   - Copy output/.clinerules to your project
-   - Rename to .clinerules

 ## Contributing